ClarityNLP/ClarityNLP/docs/developer_guide/technical_background/technologies.rst

 The natural language processing libraries `spaCy <https://spacy.io/>`_ and `nltk <https://www.nltk.org/>`_ provide implementations of the fundamental NLP algorithms that ClarityNLP needs.
-These algorithms include sentence segmentation, part-of-speech tagging, dependency parsing, and other standard NLP tasks.
+These algorithms include sentence segmentation, part-of-speech tagging, and dependency parsing, among others.
 ClarityNLP builds its NLP algorithms on top of the foundation provided by spaCy and nltk.

 `Textacy <https://github.com/chartbeat-labs/textacy>`_ is a higher-level NLP library built on spaCy.
 ClarityNLP uses textacy for its :ref:`ngram` task and